mrgrain/jsii-struct-builder/README.md

   .withoutDeprecated();
 ```

-### Exposing CDK Properties
+### AWS CDK properties

-A common use-case for this project is to expose arbitrary overrides in CDK constructs.
-For example, you may want to
+A common use-case of this project is to expose arbitrary overrides in CDK constructs.
-provide common AWS Lambda configuration, but allow a consuming user to override any arbitrary property.
+For example, you may want to provide common AWS Lambda configuration, but allow a consuming user to override any arbitrary property.

-To accomplish this, first create the new struct in your `.projenrc.js` file.
+To accomplish this, first create the new struct in your `.projenrc.ts` file.

 ```js
 const { ProjenStruct, Struct } = require('@mrgrain/jsii-struct-builder');